francoiannucci/openstack-terraform/README.md

-In all the directories, we will find a file `variables.tf` This is the only one we will have to modify as we want to create the project.
+In all the directories, we will find a file `variables.tf` This is the only one we will have to modify and inside it the variables with the `default` value.

 In the first two steps we will be asked for the credentials of the administrator user, in the third and fourth steps the credentials of the created user will be used.